frederikbehr/domain_name_checker/README.md

 /data
   Your .txt files with domain name tries goes here.
 /output
+  available_soon.txt # Expires in less than 4 weeks
-  domain_check_result.txt # removes the "definitely not available" ones free_domains.txt # Free domains
+  free_domains.txt # Free domains
 main.py # Code is here
 ```

 ### Data
 You can add .txt files to the data directory with max.
-1 sub folder containing .txt files.
+2 sub folder down containing .txt files.

 Example: